6 Types of Fashion Aesthetics: Ditch Trends, Own Your Style

 • Meet a like-minded community (for example, through the hashtags related to a type of fashion aesthetic)

-At the same time, we can’t ignore that some of them are primarily white or started out with problematic ideas.
+At the same time, we can’t ignore that some of them are primarily white or started out from privileged or problematic ideas.

-So, we encourage you to make your chosen aesthetic fashion style more inclusive and connect with relevant content creators from all kinds of backgrounds.
+So, I’d like to encourage you to make your chosen aesthetic fashion style more inclusive and connect with relevant content creators from all kinds of backgrounds.

 1. Light and dark academia style